Squarerootofpi/lessons/the-imperfect-harvest.md

 ### Does perfection come from the individual harvesting or work we do on earth?

-# Perfection in Harvesting Anecdotes
+# Perfection in Harvesting and Offering Anecdotes

 ## Anecdote 1.
 An example of a real harvest